ale4710/kpdtaiko/readme.md

 	.domtaiko/custom/don.ogg
 	.domtaiko/custom/kat.ogg

-due to reason it needs to be ogg.
+due to reasons it needs to be ogg.